 You will complete your degree with additional Localization courses and electives of your choice from any degree program.
+Popular electives include Data-Driven Localization, which will prepare you to make strategic, management-level decisions.
 Translation specialization students may choose to take additional translation courses including studying a third language.

-Participate in Localization as a Profession, a career-focused course that helps prepare you for the markets in which you may work.
+Prepare for the markets in which you may work through this career-focused course.
 In conjunction with this course, your career advisor and academic advisor will provide one-on-one coaching regarding your career goals.

 Fall Start, Full Time, Four Semesters

 |Fall 1||Translation or Language Studies||4|